matt2112/TwitchProject/README.md

 # Twitch Interface
-TwitchTV app developed using Angular 2 as part of FreeCodeCamp curriculum.
+TwitchTV app developed using Angular 2 and TypeScript.

 This is the fourth intermediate project in the freeCodeCamp curriculum.
 The rules can be viewed here: https://www.freecodecamp.com/challenges/use-the-twitchtv-json-api